jmzwcn/api-gateway/README.md

 # API Gateway

-A native and easiest gateway to automaticly provide RESTful API for gRPC
+A native and easy gateway to automaticly provide RESTful API for gRPC

 ## Usage:

-1.Get code: [git clone https://github.com/jmzwcn/api-gateway.git];
+* Get code: [git clone https://github.com/jmzwcn/api-gateway.git];

-2."make run" in api-gateway directory;
+* "make run" in api-gateway directory;

-3.Try the URL in your proto.
+* Try the URL in your proto.

+#### For more detail, please refor to example&&Makefile.

 How to define RESTful in *.proto: [[custom option](https://cloud.google.com/service-management/reference/rpc/google.api#http)]